Skip to Main Content

-If your family has a history of heart problems and you're wondering if these issues are hereditary, you may be on the right track.
-Scientists now know that several common cardiac disorders may be inherited.
-But what does that mean for you?
-Should you undergo genetic testing to learn if you're at higher risk for elevated cholesterol levels or even a heart attack?
+If your family has a history of heart problems, you might wonder if these issues are inherited.
+Scientists now know that many common heart disorders can run in families.
+But what does this mean for you?
+Should you consider genetic testing to find out if you're at higher risk for high cholesterol or a heart attack?

 What Is an Inherited Cardiac Disorder?

-- Inherited heart-rhythm disorders.
-These disorders affect the manner in which the heart beats.
-A genetic anomaly can either slow the heart rate or cause the heart to beat very fast.
-These conditions include long QT syndrome (LQTS), Brugada syndrome, catecholaminergic polymorphic ventricular tachycardia (CPVT), and progressive cardiac conduction defect (PCCD).
+1. Inherited heart-rhythm disorders.
+These disorders affect how the heart beats.
+A genetic issue may cause the heart to beat too slowly or too quickly.
+Examples include long QT syndrome (LQTS), Brugada syndrome, catecholaminergic polymorphic ventricular tachycardia (CPVT), and progressive cardiac conduction defect (PCCD).

-- Inherited cardiomyopathies.
-A gene defect can cause the heart muscle to become weak or thick.
-These changes in the muscle tissue cause problems with heart contraction and lead to inherited cardiac disorders such as dilated cardiomyopathy, hypertrophic cardiomyopathy, and arrhythmogenic right ventricular cardiomyopathy.
+2. Inherited cardiomyopathies.
+A gene defect can make the heart muscle weak or thick, affecting how the heart contracts.
+This can lead to conditions like dilated cardiomyopathy, hypertrophic cardiomyopathy, and arrhythmogenic right ventricular cardiomyopathy.

 How Are Inherited Cardiac Disorders Diagnosed?